-Matanuska-Susitna Borough Alaska gardening about 4 years ago
+Matanuska-Susitna Borough Alaska gardening over 4 years ago

 Is there a way to tell where a new bloom has set for next year?
 My bush did not bloom this year.
 We have a lot of new shoots which we want to cut back.
 Our question being on the older limbs how do we know how far to cut back?
 I'm afraid that last year blooms were cut off and don't want to do that again.
 So is there something to identify where new blooms are being set?

 Wit is this thing???!!!!!!????!!!